learnwebdev123/url-shortcuts/README.md

 - `background.js`: URL monitoring and redirection
 - `styles.css`: Visual styling

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

-## Troubleshooting

-### Common Issues
-1. **Shortcuts not working**
-   - Ensure the shortcut is typed in the address bar
-   - Check if the shortcut was saved properly
-   - Verify the URL format is correct

-2. **Extension not loading**
-   - Verify all files are present
-   - Check for console errors
-   - Ensure manifest.json is valid

-3. **Icons not showing**
-   - Confirm icons are in the correct directory
-   - Verify icon sizes (48x48 and 128x128)
-   - Check file names match manifest

-### Debug Mode
-1. Right-click the extension icon
-2. Select "Inspect popup"
-3. Check the Console tab for errors

-## Steps to use the extension ( URL Shortcuts)
+### Steps to use the extension ( URL Shortcuts - Chrome Extension)

-Open Chrome browser
+1.Open Chrome browser
-Type chrome://extensions/ in the address bar and press Enter Enable "Developer mode" by toggling the switch in the top-right corner Click the "Load unpacked" button
+2.Type chrome://extensions/ in the address bar and press Enter 3.Enable "Developer mode" by toggling the switch in the top-right corner 4.Click the "Load unpacked" button
-Navigate to and select your url-shortcuts directory

-Click the extension icon in your Chrome toolbar (you might need to pin it first) Add some shortcuts of your choice
+5.Navigate to and select your url-shortcuts directory 6.Click the extension icon in your Chrome toolbar (you might need to pin it first) 7.Add some shortcuts of your choice
-In a new tab, type your shortcut in the address bar:
+8.In a new tab, type your shortcut in the address bar:

 ---